Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Results

-According to the work by Fenton et al.~\cite{2}, various distinct single spiral wave patterns can be reproduced by tuning specific parameter sets in a simplified ionic model, as shown in Tab.~\ref{tab:single spiral}.
-These patterns range from simple circular spirals (Fig.~\ref{fig:single spiral}A), drifting spirals (Fig.~\ref{fig:single spiral}B--D), and more complex star-shaped structures (Fig.~\ref{fig:single spiral}F).
-Interestingly, although many of these patterns exhibit visually similar tip trajectories or global wavefront dynamics, they display clearly distinct LE distributions depending on the estimation method applied.
-This underscores the necessity of evaluating both spatial and temporal aspects of instability when characterizing wave dynamics in cardiac tissue.

-In case B, the temporal LE is significantly higher than the spatial LE.
-This discrepancy likely arises from the random walking of the spiral core, as shown in the tip trajectory of Fig.~\ref{fig:single spiral}B. From a spatial perspective, the overall pattern is a shifted version of a periodic spiral wave.
-However, when observed temporally, each cell without global spatial information undergoes a much more irregular and seemingly chaotic process.
-This mismatch between local and global dynamics results in a significant divergence between spatial and temporal LEs.
+Various types of single spiral wave patterns can be produced by tuning the FK model parameters~\cite{2}, ranging from circular cores (Fig.~\ref{fig: single_spiral}A), to meandering (Fig.~\ref{fig: single_spiral}B--D) and hypermeandering (Fig.~\ref{fig: single_spiral}E) trajectories as excitability is increased, as well as linear cores (Fig.~\ref{fig: single_spiral}F); parameter values are given in Table~\ref{table: single_spiral_para}.
+These cases display distinct LE estimates depending on the method used, underscoring the need for evaluating both spatial and temporal aspects of instability when characterizing wave dynamics in cardiac tissue.
+For example, in the cycloidal trajectory (B), $\lambda^T$ is significantly higher than $\lambda^S$.
+This discrepancy likely arises from the random walking of the spiral core, as shown in the tip trajectory of Fig.~\ref{fig: single_spiral}B. From a spatial perspective, the overall pattern is a translated version of a periodic spiral wave.
+However, when observed temporally, without the global view, each cell may be considered to undergo a more irregular process, resulting in a mismatch between $\lambda^S$ and $\lambda^T$.

-By contrast, in cases A and F, both spatial and temporal LEs are nearly identical and close to zero, indicating globally periodic behavior.
-In case F, although the tip trajectory appears visually complex, it is exactly repeating, producing a strictly periodic spatial-temporal pattern.
-Similarly, in cases C–E, both LE measures are in closer agreement than in case B, though small discrepancies still appear.
-These are because that the spiral cores have larger radius compared to cases A and B, and their structure is more complex than that in case F. The increased complexity in their core shapes leads to slightly more chaotic behavior in the spatial LE.
-Meanwhile, since only a limited area near the core experiences irregularity, the averaged temporal LE remains smaller than the spatial LE.
+In contrast, in cases A and F, both the spatial and temporal LEs are nearly identical and close to zero, indicating globally periodic behavior.
+In the linear core case (F), although the tip trajectory is more complex than the circular core scenario, it nevertheless repeats to produce a regular spatiotemporal pattern.
+Similarly, in patterns B, D and E, both LE measures are in closer agreement than for the cylcoidal case.
+Small discrepancies still appear because the spiral cores have larger radius compared to the circular case (A) and their structures are more complex than the linear case (F).
+The increased complexity in their core shapes leads to slightly more chaotic behavior in $\lambda^S$.
+Meanwhile, since only a limited area near the core experiences irregularity, the average $\lambda^T$ remains smaller than $\lambda^S$.